linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Class Note 2- Debt Contracts Due to the Lack of Information Debt as a Promise and a Threat.md

    - Suppose that it is not possible to impose a penalty on the borrower or take other assets outside the business that are valued by the borrower.
    - The only sanction available to give the borrower an incentive to pay is liquidation of the borrower's assets.
 	  - To focus on the inefficiency of disrupting firm operations,  I assume that liquidating the firm's assets gives no proceeds to the lender or to the borrower.
-	  - Liquidation and bankruptcy are useful as a penalty that a borrower can avoid by paying the debt,  but regular liquidation is not a good way to run a firm.
+	  - Liquidation and [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] are useful as a penalty that a borrower can avoid by paying the debt,  but regular liquidation is not a good way to run a firm.
    - How does one specify an optimal financial contract between investor and borrower when one can decide to liquidate (to penalize the borrower) or not contingent on any payment?
 	  - Liquidation is best used as a payment-contingent penalty in the following way.
 		 - If the lender is ever to liquidate for a given payment,  he also should liquidate for all lower payments.